 In order for us to design a shed to the correct standards for the location it is to be built, we need to assess a number of factors, including your site’s wind region, terrain, topography, shielding factors, importance levels and building classification.

 During the quotation stage, it is also recommended that you get advice on council requirements and conditions.
-You can discuss this information with your local Ahrens Steel Building distributor.
+You can discuss this information with your local Ahrens Steel Building Dealer.

 Exact Location of your Steel Building

 It is important that you provide us with the exact location for your steel building.
 The reasoning behind this is that we need to assess factors such as terrain and shielding factors.
 These can differ greatly depending on whether or not your shed is to be built at the top or bottom of a hill, or if there are other structures that shield the building.
 The exact location can have a great impact on the finished design of your shed, so please ensure you give us the correct details.

 Ahrens Steel Buildings takes this process very seriously, as we want to ensure you are getting the safest and strongest building for your site.
 Should you have any further questions about our site specific designs, then please contact your local dealer on 1800 272 272.

 Importance of Site Specific Designs